ropensci/osmplotr/README.md

 groups <- list (highways1, highways2, highways3, highways4, highways5)
 ```

-and then passing the SpatialPolygon returned by `highways2polygon` to `group_osm_objects`, this time with some Wes Anderson flair.
+And then passing the SpatialPolygon returned by `highways2polygon` to `group_osm_objects`, this time with some Wes Anderson flair.

 ``` r
 plot_osm_basemap (xylims=get_xylims (bbox), bg='gray20', file='map6.png')